We’ve all been to the doctor before but have you ever wondered what it actually takes to become one? Well, we’ve got

 Once you’ve completed the GAMSAT and your interview, you’ll soon be told if you made it into the course.
 As you can see it’s a very long process but worth it if becoming a doctor is what you’d like to do!

 #5: Do an Internship

-To become a practicing doctor once you graduate, you’ll have to complete a one-year internship.
+To become a practising doctor once you graduate, you’ll have to complete a one-year internship.
 This is something that medical students organise for themselves through an application process.

 Emma told us that she completed her intern year at the Royal North Shore hospital.

 Once you’ve taken these steps, you’ll be required to gain medical accreditation, complete a few more years of training and then, kablam, you’re a doctor!

 How long does it take to become a Doctor?